Sony Dream Machine: ICF-C318

 A clock radio with a large display and two independent alarms, which can be set to a radio or buzzer.
 Other features include a 0.9" green LED display, an extendable snooze bar, a built-in calendar with automatic daylight saving time adjustment and a lithium battery for a full power memory back up.
 Battery life is approximately up to 250 Days with the Sony battery.
 The model also has a built-in AM/FM radio, with a Ferrite bar antenna for AM, a wire antenna for FM, and mono 66mm speakers.

 ICF-C303

 A Pill Synthesized Clock radio that had a digital tuner, and many features.
 Has hidden set controls that is used to set up the clock, has dual alarms, 7 preset stations, and AM and FM radio.

 ICF-C218

 A clock radio that is similar to the ICF-C318 with the Green LED Display, but it has a single alarm instead of a dual alarm.
 Same features as the ICF-C318, but it is a different design and almost as the same as the C318.
 It comes with two bands; FM and AM.

+ICF-C273

+A clock radio with three green dimmable backlit displays, one main display and two separate alarm displays.
+It has a white plastic body and silver blue faceplate, a PLL synthesized AM/FM tuner with five preset buttons, two alarms with either radio, beeper, or two selectable melodies as wake up chimes, and a nap button.
+It has no battery backup.